 If you thought the key lime pie was easy, this will knock your socks off.

-The filling is super simple.
-Combine condensed milk with crushed pineapple, juice and all, with some Cool Whip.
+The filling is effortless – just mix condensed milk with crushed pineapple (juice and all) with some Cool Whip.
 That’s it.

-With a layer of cookie crumb, topped with a creamy lemon filling and gin and tonic flavored jelly, you’ll need to keep the kids away.
+Between the cookie crumb, creamy lemon filling, and gin & tonic flavored jelly, you’ll need to keep the kids away.

-This make ahead summer dessert might look intimidating, but it’s worth the extra effort, I promise.
+This make-ahead summer dessert might look intimidating, but I promise it’s worth the extra effort.

 Making meringues can be tricky, especially on a hot day.
-The key here is the added cornstarch and cream of tartar.
+So the key here is the added cornstarch and cream of tartar.

 For something really special, you have to try this very grown-up trifle.

-This no-bake summer dessert is a simple layer of instant pudding, topped with crushed Oreo cookies.
+This no-bake summer sweet is a simple layer of instant pudding topped with crushed Oreo cookies.

 Watermelon is a sweet and easy treat on a hot day.

 A good cake is a hit year-round.
-But this recipe really amplifies what we love about summer.
+But this lemon blueberry bread really amplifies what I love about summer.

-The cake is yellow, moist, and slightly lemony.
-The pops of blueberry are perfect against the light cake.
+The cake is yellow, moist, and perfectly lemony.
+And the pops of blueberry are perfect against the light sponge.

 As far as no-bake desserts go, this frozen chocolate and coffee cheesecake is a winner.